Business License Tax Update and Fiscal Sustainability

 The Foster City Municipal Code requires that any person or entity who conducts business in or whose business is based in Foster City, is required to obtain a Foster City Business License.
 “Business” includes professions, trades, occupations etc. Conducting business in the City without a valid business license can result in penalties and other enforcement actions.

-What are the current business license tax rates in Foster City?
+Prior to Measure V, what were the business license tax rates in Foster City?

 The City of Foster City’s Business License Tax Ordinance was first adopted in 1972, shortly after the City’s incorporation.
-Since that time, the Ordinance has been updated only once in 2013.
-Currently, the minimum Business License Tax is $100 ($200 for General Contractors).
-The City’s Business License Tax includes a gross receipts component consisting of a fixed business license (gross receipts) tax rate of 75 cents per $1,000, on a business' first $39,196,000 in reported gross receipts (for calendar year 2024).
-The taxable gross receipts are adjusted annually for inflation based on the local Consumer Price Index (CPI).
+Since that time, the Ordinance had been updated only once in 2013.
+The minimum Business License Tax was $100 ($200 for general contractors).
+The City’s Business License Tax included a gross receipts component consisting of a fixed business license (gross receipts) tax rate of 75 cents per $1,000, on a business' first $39,196,000 in reported gross receipts (for calendar year 2024).
+The taxable gross receipts were adjusted annually for inflation based on the local Consumer Price Index (CPI).

 Nonprofit Organizations as defined under Section 501(c)(3) of the United States Internal Revenue Code and Farmers Markets approved by the City, whether held on public or private property are exempt from Business License Tax.